 A consent decree between MWRDGC and the U.S. Department of Justice was entered into in 2014.
 One section of the consent decree is designed to foster the use of green infrastructure controls to reduce the amount of stormwater that Hows into the sewer systems during a storm and requires MWRDGC to develop a Green Infrastructure Program Plan, which was approved by the Environmental Protection Agency in 2015.
 In 2014, MWRDGC partnered with Chicago Public Schools System (CPSS) and the Chicago Department of Water Management (CDWM) to incorporate stormwater retention at four elementary schools while reconstructing substandard playgrounds under a program known as Space to Grow.
 The projects serve to educate the public on the importance of stormwater management and the value ofgreen infrastructure to reduce basement backup flooding.
 The success of this project led to MWRDGC, CPSS, and CDWM to agree to partner on 30 more schools from 2015 through 2020.
 In 2015 and 2016, five more CPSS school playgrounds were completed, and design is underway for six additional schools to be improved in 2018.
-The District completed construction of a green infrastructure project in the City of Blue Island, where permeable pavement and rain gardens at the City's Civic Center, and also partnered with the Village of Wilmette to install four green alleys.
-In 2016, the District partnered with the Village of Northbrook in its installation of a green stormwater detention system at Wescott Park, and also partnered with the Village ofKenilworth on rain garden installations.
+The District completed construction of a green infrastructure project in the City of Blue Island, where permeable pavement and rain gardens were installed to combat local Hooding.
+The District partnered with the City of Evanston to install permeable pavement, swales, and rain gardens at the City's Civic Center, and also partnered with the Village of Wilmette to install four green alleys.
+In 2016, the District partnered with the Village of Northbrook in its installations.
 In 2017, the

-The Water Environment Federation s Young Professionals Committee worked with community members, teachers and students at Manierre Flementary School in Chicago to convert a portion of the school s asphalt playground into a multipurpose given space and outdoor classroom, featuring native plants and pervious surfaces that will enhance, the property and capture stormwater.
-Ihe annual WE FT EC event includes a community service project every vear it is in Chicago, with past projects constructed at Haines Elementary School, Pulaski Park I and Pershing Magnet School in ^" ...
+The Water Environment Federation's Young Professionals Committee worked with community members, teachers and students at Manierre Flementary School in Chicago to convert a portion of the school's asphalt playground into a multipurpose given space and outdoor classroom, featuring native plants and pervious surfaces that will enhance, the property and capture stormwater.
+Ihe annual WE FT EC event includes a community service project every vear it is in Chicago, with past projects constructed at Haines Elementary School, Pulaski Park I \ and Pershing Magnet School in ^" ...